 - Draw up sketch concepts for renovation ideas and call round for some estimates.

-- Compare those estimates to the complete price of demolition and a new build.
+- Compare those estimates to the complete cost to knock down a house and build new.

 - Carry out a soil test and survey.
 You’ll need to do this eventually, whichever option you choose.
 The data this provides will help inform your ultimate decision.